JFWooten4/py-stellar-vanity-toolkit/README.md

 ## Disclaimer

-This script is for demonstration purposes only.
+These scripts are for demonstration purposes only.
 Generating vanity public keys and using them for real-world applications can have security implications.
 Always exercise caution and follow best practices when working with cryptographic keys.
-The script focuses solely on finding valid keys for given vanity phrases.
-Use vanity keys responsibly and avoid them in production or sensitive environments.

-It is highly recommended that you add other non-vanity hardware signers on Stellar.
-Then set the master weight of any vanity accounts generated to zero.
-An example of how to do this is provided in `configureVanitySigners.py` and is provided without amy warrenty or representations.
+It is highly recommended that you avoid using vanity keys in production or sensitive environments.
+I provide `configureVanitySigners.py` without any warranty or representations to create a transaction replacing a vanity account's signers with your own public keys.